Self Employment Taxes: An Overview

 - Employment Taxes

 For anyone earning more than a minimum amount, you will pay income taxes.
 On April 15th of each year, most of the time, you will file an annual income tax return with the Internal Revenue Service (IRS), showing your income and deductions for the previous year.
 You will also report how much you’ve paid in estimated taxes.
-In mid-March, the IRS extended the deadline to May 17th, 2021, for individual tax filing.
-This extension is automatic and does apply to Estimated Taxes.

 Self Employment Tax